platformio/platformio-docs/platforms/creating_platform.rst

 ----------

-You can publish a development platform to the **PlatformIO Trusted Registry** using :ref:`cmd_package_publish` command.
+You can publish a development platform to the **PlatformIO Trusted Registry** using :ref:`cmd_pkg_publish` command.
 Other developers will be able to install it.
 Every time when you modify a source code of a development platform you will need to increment the "version" field in "platform.json" manifest and re-publish again.

-If the published development platform has an issue and you would like to remove it from the PlatformIO Trusted Registry, please use :ref:`cmd_package_unpublish` command.
+If the published development platform has an issue and you would like to remove it from the PlatformIO Trusted Registry, please use :ref:`cmd_pkg_unpublish` command.